 Dataset

-- Goal: Compute the minimum, mean, and maximum temperatures per weather station, sorted alphabetically.
+The One Trillion Row Challenge originated as an ambitious benchmark task:- Goal: Compute the minimum, mean, and maximum temperatures per weather station, sorted alphabetically.

 - Dataset: